 According to research, music helps get creative juices flowing.
 Play some mellow music in the office for all to enjoy or take turns choosing the music.
 If that does not work, throw on your headphones and listen to your music of choice.

-LOOK AT EACH PROJECT IN A NEW LIGHT
+LOOK AT EACH WEB PROJECT IN A NEW LIGHT

 It’s not just a website or a project, it’s a vehicle for someone to get somewhere else.
 You are making a difference with what you do and you need to realize and embrace this.
 Your clients value you, rely on your professional experience and creativity to stay ahead of the competition and in some cases, just to stay in business.